Esslinger's Classes at Kenyon College

 André Breton's maxim “Beautiful as the chance encounter of a sewing machine and an umbrella on an operating table” is an expression of the belief that simply placing objects in an unexpected context reinvigorates their mysterious qualities.” gathered from Jonathan Lethem’s essay “the ecstasy of influence: a plagiarism” in Harpers Magazine

-Step Two: Choose 5 video clips and 3 audio clips from step one to share with the class in our media bank on Google Drive.
-Using no more than 30% of your own clips, edit together a one minute sequence by juxtaposing, layering, comparing, revealing images and sounds to create a unified whole with a sense of beginning and ending.
+Step Two: Choose 5 video clips and 3 audio clips from step one to share with the class in our media bank on Petra.
+Using no more than 30% of your own clips, edit together a one-minute sequence by juxtaposing, layering, comparing, revealing images and sounds to create a unified whole with a sense of beginning and ending.
 At this point, your original theme will likely change based on the new clips you use.
 You may choose to add text if needed to unify, but it is not required.
 If you do add text, it should be your writing (or a friend) or something that is clearly appropriated from a public source and brings meaning of its own.)

 Pre-Production Considerations for Experimental Film and Video